Skip to content

 ldev portal inventory page --url /home --json

-If you know the site and friendly URL separately:
+If you know site and friendly URL separately:

 bash